Unicomer Group: Gollo

 Gollo was founded in 1974 in Costa Rica with four employees, operates in retailing technology, furniture and home appliances in the Costa Rican market.

 In 2000, Gollo introduced its mascot with the same name.

 In 2005, the slogan "Solo Bueno" was introduced.

 In 2012, Gollo was acquired by Unicomer Group.

 In February 2014, Gollo launches its e-commerce site.

 In 2014 also, Gollo Optical is launched providing lenses and frames for eye and sunglasses, ocular medical consultations with technology just as its sister stores, La Curaçao and Courts.

 Today the store chain comprises more than 120 stores with more than 700,000 square feet area and 1,600 employees.

-About Artefacta
+Artefacta

 Founded in 1989 with Peruvian investments, Artefacta began as an electrical goods assembly plant under de name ETELSA.
 A few years in, the company took a more commercial operation opening two stores in Ecuador: one in Quito and one in Guayaquil.